 The book’s simple, elegant water-colour illustrations which add so much to the story, were painted by Saint-Exupéry.
 Although he initially studied architecture, he certainly wasn’t considered an artist.
 Anyone who has read Le Petit Prince will remember how, at the beginning of the story, he delightfully makes fun of what adults regard as successful drawing.

 Le Petit Prince is loved by young and old.
 For many, it takes pride of place in their favourite book list.
-Explore our online shop to find our range of products featuring Le Petit Prince design.
+If you love the story, you might like your very own Le Petit Prince shopping bag available in our online shop.

 Museums and Exhibits Across the World